 - Install clay structures in melting tanks and drawing kilns to control the flow and temperature of molten glass, using hoists and hand tools.

 - Tighten locknuts holding refractory stopper assemblies together, spread mortar on jackets to seal sleeve joints, and dry mortar in ovens.

-Refractory Materials Repairer Skills
+What a Refractory Materials Repairer Should Know

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.